ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ![Test Deleting from Master](https://github.com/nguyensjsu/cmpe281-ManaliJain06/blob/master/Kubernetes-EKS/RedisDeletion.png)

 ## Mistakes encountered
 1) Check the version of aws cli.
 It should be 1.16 or above.
-If it's less then try updating your python version.
+If it's less then try updating your python version to 2.7.
 2) While creating Worker Node you should correclty ender the node ID based on region.